KoKuToru/ws-probability-calculator/README.md

 ## Overview

-displays the weighted avverage damage for the given cx-count and deck-size. you can click on the cells and headers to select them for the [Probabilites](#probabilites).
+displays the weighted average damage for the given cx-count and deck-size. you can click on the cells and headers to select them for the [Probabilites](#probabilites).

 ## Probabilites